Suitable for Iceland, perfect for Everest

-Tindur is designed with baffle construction for added insulation.
+Tindur is designed with baffled-box for added insulation.

 Baffles are the pockets of space that are created between two layers of fabric which then hold the down in the jacket.
 These chambers filled with down are how the jacket keeps you warm.
 When you're wearing a down jacket, the warmth generated from your body is trapped by the down.
 The more loft a jacket has, the more air can be trapped and the warmer the jacket is.